dimaoudegrim/splunk/README.md

 -	Deployment server
 -	SC4S
 -	Heavy forwarder
+  ---
+  Other
+  ---
 -	Linux VM for sending logs by UF, and also syslog by Rsyslog to SC4S.
 -	Windows VM for sending logs by UF, and also Syslog to SC4S by solarwinds event forwarder -> Kiwi Syslog server -> SC4S -> Splunk (Mimic air-gapped environment).
+-	misp with integration of splunk threat intelligence
 ---
 •	Custom architecture for the implementation.
 -	Using Raspberry pi on the same network for using wake on lan to turn on the computers (hosts).